This Week in Petroleum History, October 22 to October 28

 Production from the nearby Smackover oilfield helped the Lion Oil Refining Company’s refining capacity grow to 10,000 barrels a day.
 By 1925, the company acquired oil wells producing 1.4 million barrels of oil.
 A merger with Monsanto Chemical in 1955 brought the gradual disappearance of the once familiar “Beauregard Lion” logo.

 Lion Oil today markets petroleum products, including gasoline, low-sulfur diesel, solvents, propane and asphalt.
 Learn more Arkansas history in Arkansas Oil and Gas Boom Towns.

 October 28, 1926 – Yates Field discovered in West Texas

-The Yates wildcat well – completed by the Mid-Kansas and Transcontinental Oil Companies – was 30 miles from the nearest oil pipeline.
-A 55,000-barrel steel storage tank was under construction when four more Yates wells begin yielding an additional 12,000 barrels of oil daily.
-Ira Yates received an $18 million oil royalty check on his 67th birthday.
+With the discovery well 30 miles from the nearest oil pipeline, a 55,000-barrel steel storage tank was under construction when four more Yates wells began yielding an additional 12,000 barrels of oil daily.
+Ira Yates would receive an $18 million oil royalty check on his 67th birthday.
 Also see Alley Oop’s Oil Roots and Santa Rita taps Permian Basin.

 Recommended Reading: The Salt Creek Oil Field: Natrona County, Wyo., 1912 (reprint, 2017); Oil and Gas Pipeline Fundamentals (1993); The Reluctant Rocketman: A Curious Journey in World Record Breaking (2013); Historic Photos of Texas Oil (2012); Maclure of New Harmony: Scientist, Progressive Educator, Radical Philanthropist (2009).